Foundation Stock Service

 As the Estrela Mountain dog is a large purebred, it can easily handle the play of overly excited kids.
 However, as is the case with all dogs, make sure you supervise playtime.

-Estrela Mountain dogs can have either short coats or long coats, yet neither coat type is considered hypoallergenic.
+Estrela Mountain dogs can have either a short coat or long coats, yet neither coat types are considered hypoallergenic.
 You will need to brush your dog’s coat at least once per week for grooming.

 This breed is considered a moderate shedder.
 It is a natural process of their hair growth cycle.
 Frequent brushing is needed to lower the quantity of hair that sheds.